gurutraff/gurutraff-sdk-ios/README.md

 Possible errors loading ads:
 - GTRequestErrorNoAds - no ads available
 - GTRequestErrorNoFreeSpace - there is no space on the disk
+- NoConnectionToServer - no connection to our server

 Note:
 It is possible not to cache the advertisement in advance, but in this case, it is impossible to predict when it will be loaded and displayed.